pupil-labs/pupil-docs/pupil-hardware/pupil-headset.md

 > {{< video-webm src="/videos/headset-adjust/eye-adjust.webm" >}}

-Make sure the eye camera is in focus.
+If you have a 120hz eye camera, make sure the eye camera is in focus.
 Twist the lens focus ring of the eye camera with your fingers or lens adjuster tool to bring the eye camera into focus.

 <aside class="notice">
-All 200hz eye cameras shipped with Pupil Headset cannot and does not need to be focused.
-Only 120hz eye cameras is focus adjustable.
+200hz eye cameras <strong>do not</strong> need to be focused, and <strong>can not</strong> be focused.
+Only the 120hz eye cameras can adjust their focal length.
 </aside>

 #### Focus World Camera